bucs110a0spring22/final-exam-conniedeng303/README.md

   -https://ip-fast.com/api/ip/

 Summary of Program:
   The most prevalent memes that I found a lot across the Internet are those that state that they aquired the viewer's IP address.
-I decided to combine two APIs, one of which would tell me where the location of the bird's recording was, and where the location of the user's IP is.
-I first tried to get to get data from the BirdrecordingAPI, and I tried to get the name of the bird as well as the location.
+I decided to combine two APIs, one of which would tell me  the location of a random bird in the bird recording database, and where the location of the user's IP is.
+I first got data from the BirdrecordingAPI, and I then I tried to get the IP of the user and their location.
 The main function essentially figures out if the data from BirdrecordingAPI and IpfastAPI locations are the same.
-Unfounately I keep getting JSON errors, which I couldn't fix in my limited time span.

 Most Challenging topic in the course:
   I felt like JSON related topics were difficult for me to understand.

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- For a couple of hours before it was due, I couldn't get the code to load, and when it did load, it didn't run through errors.I didn't have enough time to get it running, so I did my best to fit the requirements.

 ## REFERENCES:
  None.

 ## MISCELLANEOUS COMMENTS:
- None.
+ Not sure if the prof made a note, but he made an extension for my final (5/17/2022 Midnight) because my replit wasn't loading.